 New Registration Bomb Email Attack Distracts Victims of Financial Fraud

-Email bombing attacks, also known as mail bomb attacks, occur when bots flood an email address or server with hundreds to thousands of email messages, have been a significant thorn in the sides of CISOs and ordinary email users since the late 2000s.
-This nefarious act, which can achieve a similar outcome to that of a distributed denial of service (DDoS) attack, is also frequently deployed to distract and hide important emails.
+Email bombing attacks, also known as mail bomb attacks, occur when bots flood an email address or server with hundreds to thousands of email messages.
+Such attacks have been a significant thorn in the sides of CISOs and ordinary email users since the late 2000s.
+This nefarious act can achieve a similar outcome to that of a distributed denial of service (DDoS) attack.
+It is also frequently deployed to distract and hide important emails.

-One of the most notable email bombing campaigns came in 2016 when, according to Brian Krebs, “unknown assailants launched a massive cyber attack aimed at flooding targeted dot-gov (.gov) email inboxes with subscription requests to thousands of email lists.”
+One of the most notable email bombing campaigns came in 2016.
+According to Brian Krebs, “unknown assailants launched a massive cyber attack aimed at flooding targeted dot-gov (.gov) email inboxes with subscription requests to thousands of email lists.”
 The email server was so overwhelmed that many .gov email addresses remained unusable for days.

 Walmart ‘registration bomb’ cloaks financial fraud with inbox overload

 Overview: Over the past six months, BlackCloak analysts discovered a growing number of new and existing clients’ whose inboxes were overwhelmed with registration confirmation emails from websites that they had never visited and had no affiliation with.
-Our investigation quickly revealed that these ‘registration bombs’ – the term we designated to differentiate these attacks from traditional email bombs – were being deployed to distract victims from recognizing that their Walmart.com account had been hacked and that financial fraud had occurred.
+Our investigation revealed that these ‘registration bombs’ – the term we designated to differentiate these attacks from traditional email bombs – were being deployed to distract victims from recognizing that their Walmart.com account had been hacked and that financial fraud had occurred.